haskell-servant/haskell-servant.github.io/tutorial/api-type.md

 ### `QueryParam`, `QueryParams`, `QueryFlag`, `MatrixParam`, `MatrixParams` and `MatrixFlag`

-`QueryParam`, `QueryParams` and `QueryFlag` are about query string parameters, i.e those parameters that come after the question mark (`?`) in URLs, like `sortby` in `/users?sortby=age`, whose value is here set to `age`.
-The difference is that `QueryParams` lets you specify that the query parameter is actually a list of values, which can be specified using `?param[]=value1&param[]=value2`.
+`QueryParam`, `QueryParams` and `QueryFlag` are about query string parameters, i.e., those parameters that come after the question mark (`?`) in URLs, like `sortby` in `/users?sortby=age`, whose value is set to `age`. `QueryParams` lets you specify that the query parameter is actually a list of values, which can be specified using `?param[]=value1&param[]=value2`.
 This represents a list of values composed of `value1` and `value2`. `QueryFlag` lets you specify a boolean-like query parameter where a client isn't forced to specify a value.
-The absence or presence of the parameter's name in the query string determines whether the parameter is considered to have value `True` or `False`. `/users?active` would list only active users whereas `/users` would list them all.
+The absence or presence of the parameter's name in the query string determines whether the parameter is considered to have the value `True` or `False`.
+For instance, `/users?active` would list only active users whereas `/users` would list them all.

 Here are the corresponding data type declarations.